ava-labs/teleporter/README.md

 # Avalanche Interchain Token Transfer (ICTT)

+## Audits
+Some contracts in this repository have been audited.
+The `main` branch may contain unaudited code.
+Please check [here](./audits/README.md) for which versions of each contract have been audited.
+DO NOT USE UN-AUDITED CODE IN PRODUCTION!

 ## Upgradeability

 The avalanche-interchain-token-transfer contracts are non-upgradeable and cannot be changed once it is deployed.
 This provides immutability to the contracts, and ensures that the contract's behavior at each address is unchanging.